 Restaurant Chez Bebelle

 I found Chez Bebelle in the bustling market and saw our group sitting on stools at a table.
 I heard a loud whistle and a package of meat came flying through the air.
-A tall muscular man behind the counter whipped his arm up over his head and caught it, which is indeed a unique and riveting way of serving food.
+A tall muscular man behind the counter whipped his arm up over his head and caught it, which is indeed a unique and riveting way of serving food and one of the main draws of Narbonne Market.

 Here’s how Chez Bebelle works

-When someone orders horse meat (I didn’t create the menu, I’m just telling you what’s on it), or beef or duck, Gilles shouts the order out to the horse butcher or the beef butcher, or whistles to the duck merchant (whose booth is around the corner and therefore out of sight).
+It’s has to be one of the most fun places to eat in Narbonne.
+When someone orders horse meat (I didn’t create the menu, I’m just telling you what’s on it) or beef or duck, Gilles shouts the order out to the horse butcher or the beef butcher, or whistles to the duck merchant (whose booth is around the corner and therefore out of sight).
 Then the butcher lobs a package of meat back at him.

 Gilles never missed, and packages came whizzing through the air nonstop.